oomlout/oomlout_oomp_builder/navigation/electronic/ic/0603/sensor/light/everlight_elec/als_pt19/part/readme.md

-# Electronic Ic 0603 Sensor Light Everlight Elec Als Pt19
+# Electronic IC 0603 Sensor Light Everlight Elec Als Pt19

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base